-1. Go to Groups > Admin
+1. Go to Teams > Admin

 3. Select Invite users – be sure to include commas between email addresses

-1. Go to Groups > Join Group
+1. Go to Teams > Join Team

 Member Privacy & Sharing Permissions

-Managing the Group Page
+Managing the Team Page

 Thank you for your interest in Fitdigits health, fitness, activity tracking and heart rate training apps, iCardio, iRunner, iWalker and iBiker.
 We hope the following short video will help you get up and running (pardon the pun) in no time!
 Each of our apps offers a distinct experience, but they all share a similar Fitdigits account and general functionality, based around activity and heart rate tracking and training, creating a fun and engaging tool that can help you stay healthy and hit your goals.